AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 </tr>
 </tbody></table>

-Now we need to convert this data table into format acceptable by AnyChart.
+Now we need to convert this data table into format acceptable by AnyChart javascript charting library.
 In terms of AnyChart data model, we have one series of data (Sales) with categories that hold Product names.
 Each point in series represents product, units sold and a profit amount.
 Converted data looks like:

 ```
   var series = chart.bubble([